 Summary: Jan.
 24-2017 Guest Nadine Hanchar of Progressive Edge Plus helps us understand ways to re-frame our thinking and our language for greater success in Business.

 Title: Exploring Viewedit

 Summary: January 17-2017.
 Viewedit (now called Vidyard GoVideo)is a Chrome extension that allows you to record a video, a voice only or a screen.
 Maximum length is one hour.
 Very simple interface.
-Allows for auto share with gmail, social media and you can copy link for sharing link in other places.
-Suitable for short messages showing something technical, for a facial message that show your personality or a call to action in social media.
+Allows for auto share with Gmail, social media and you can copy the link for sharing in other places.
+Suitable for short messages showing something technical, for a facial message that shows your personality or a call to action in social media.